DigitalUSSouth/BlackSoldiersMattered/README.md

 - [x] add shell script to server for deployment
 - [] fill "gaps" in conversion scripts
 - [] add try-catch block for conversion scripts
+- [] ask about camp description/additional details
+- [] ask about "Where unit served" fields in units spreadsheet

 ##Sid
 - fixed the text not showing up in bsm-4 map.